 The bulldozer blade has to be secured with separate chains, and the weight of the main body must be distributed so there's no issue at inspections at state borders.

 The blade doesn't create extreme problems but adds to the burden.
 This factor is because since more enormous bulldozers are already oversized and wide loads, it's not an issue to accommodate the wide blade.

-But there’s still a difference in how easily the vehicle can be balanced and secured, so it’s best to opt for a well-qualified company.
+But there’s still a difference in how easily the vehicle can be balanced and secured, so it’s best to opt for a well-qualified bulldozer transport company.

-Logistics is essential for shipping companies because it's the heart of the operation.
+Logistics is essential for shipping companies and heavy haulers because it's the heart of the operation.
 It decides how and when everything operates to ensure all deliveries are as efficient as possible.

-An example is that since bulldozers are usually used at construction sites, they're likely to be in a city with heavy traffic.
+An example is that since bulldozer tractors are usually used at construction sites, they're likely to be in a city with heavy traffic.
 The company must decide the best possible time to transport the bulldozer, so it reaches on time.

 Several variables, like the weather (in case of a storm) and heavy traffic flow, must be considered as to how the journey will fit into the driver's schedule, so it doesn't prolong other deliveries.

-There are two significant types of shipping for heavy equipment; terminal-to-terminal shipping and door-to-door services.
+There are two significant ways to transport bulldozers and heavy equipment generally; terminal-to-terminal shipping and door-to-door services.
 And the latter is the smartest choice for bulldozers.